Kirknewton, Northumberland: Education

 Kirknewton School originally stood near the church.
 It was one of the earliest schools to be purpose built in Northumberland.
 It dated from 1794 (the vestry minutes showing the decision to build the school can be viewed in the archives at Woodhorn) and enabled some education to be available for young children.
 The school was enlarged in 1886, possibly to cater for the larger numbers of children who would need places after the railway came through Kirknewton.
 There was a stationmaster with his family and three railway cottages together with a railway cottage at Yeavering, all with families and within the school catchment.
 Built on part of the glebe land in the late 18th century, the school always had connections with the church.
 In 1964 a new school opened and the old school became the village hall.
 The new school operated as a Church of England Aided Primary School for 4-11 year olds until 1981, after which – in the county of Northumberland's shift to a three-tier education system – it became a 'First' School, for 4-9 year olds, causing a sudden and dramatic fall in pupil numbers.
 The old school was eventually knocked down in 1999 and replaced with a new hall which opened in 2001.
 The school, sadly, did not survive much longer.
 Despite campaigning by parents, the school eventually closed in 2004, with the four remaining pupils going to nearby Ford First School.
 The school building has since been demolished, however the site still serves young people as an outdoor centre for the Girl Guides.

 The original school building, which became the Village Hall, was itself demolished and replaced with a new purpose-build hall in the early 2000s.
 This is used for village events on a regular basis, and by a number of local groups and societies.

 Religious sites

 The church of St Gregory the Great is situated in the middle of the village.
 Parts of the church date back to Norman times, and it is famous for a carving of the Adoration of the Magi.
 The carving, on the wall of one of the oldest parts of the church, depicts the Magi, apparently in kilts.
+The vaulted chancel was rebuilt in 1490.
 However, Christianity has been practised here long before this.
 In the 7th century, Saint Paulinus baptised Anglo-Saxon King Edwin of Northumbria at York, and subsequently many of his followers in the River Glen at Gefrin, nearby.
 A monument known as the Gefrin Stone is erected at this location.